natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

 .. note::

-    Module **tabulate** is used to display data in tabular form (it must be installed if you want to use this script).
+    Module ``tabulate`` is used to output data in tabular form (it must be installed if you want to use this script).
 A similar output could be received with string formatting but with tabulate it is easier to do.

 Data processing by template is always done in the same way.
 Therefore, script will be the same only template and data will be different.

-Starting with a simple example we’ll figure out how to use TextFSM.
+Starting with a simple example we'll figure out how to use TextFSM.

 show clock
 ~~~~~~~~~~

-The first example is a review of *sh clock* command output (output/sh_clock.txt file):
+The first example is a review of "sh clock" command output (output/sh_clock.txt file):

 ::